This is Phoenix

 Although we’ve been operating for over 35 years, this may be the first time that you have come across us – or, indeed, across any private ambulance service.
 So you will want to know that you (or your relative or friend) will be in safe hands if you book our service.

-In addition to working for private individuals and their families, we also support NHS hospitals, private hospitals, Social Services departments and our local Clinical Commissioning Group, as well as – through Warwickshire County Council – providing transport for schoolchildren with special needs.
+In addition to working for private individuals and their families, we also support NHS hospitals, private hospitals, hospices, local council Social Services departments and our local Clinical Commissioning Groups.

 You’ll benefit from our expertise, skills and advice garnered from those many years of delivering consistently high standards of passenger safety, comfort and peace of mind.
 We put quality, patient experience and compassion at the very centre of everything we do.